thoto/ansible-role-strongswan/README.md

 This role fetches its configuration from two variables providing a list of X.509 certificate authorities inside the `ipsec_cas` variable and connections using those CAs inside `ipsec_conns` variable.
-Thereby you can configure connections and enforcing security parameters at a central point without caring about missing configuration of connections at per host level and enabiling easy 1:n or n:n connections.
+Thereby you can configure connections and enforce security parameters at a central point without caring about missing configuration of connections at per host level and enable easy 1:n or n:n connections.

-Also defaults for all connections may be changed altering the `ipsec_conn_default` variable.
-Therefore you are able to adjust crypto defaults without altering every single host and keeping configuration as short as possible.
+Also defaults for all connections may be changed by altering the `ipsec_conn_default` variable.
+Therefore you are able to adjust crypto defaults without altering every single host and keep configuration as short as possible.

 ### CAs